CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 The $Na^+$ (sodium) and $K^+$ (potassium) channels underlying neural spiking were first described by [[@^HodgkinHuxley52]], and have remained a cornerstone of neuroscience since then.
 However, the actual "HH" channel dynamics require a very fast rate of numerical integration because a lot happens in a very short period of time, so they are not computationally efficient to use directly.
 Instead, we adopt in axon a widely-used and well-established approximation called _AdEx_ ( _Adaptive Exponential_; [[@BretteGerstner05]]), that uses an exponential function to approximate the voltage spike, and it also captures the spike rate [[adaptation]] dynamics of the actual HH equations.

-To explore the full behavior of Axon spiking neurons interactively, see the [[neuron sim]], which allows you to observe the behavior of the different channels.
+To explore the full behavior of Axon spiking neurons interactively, see the [[neuron simulation]], which allows you to observe the behavior of the different channels.

 Spiking neurons have several important differences from [[rate code activation]]s, which are dominant in more [[abstract neural network]] models such as those used in [[large language model]]s (LLMs), and were used in the [[Leabra]] model.
 In a rate code, neurons continuously communicate a floating point value representing something like the instantaneous rate of spiking.